 IV.
-Amend RSA 189:6, regarding the transportation of pupils, to reflect the current practice of providing transportation to all K-12 students.
+Amend RSA 189:6, regarding the transportation of pupils, to allow the local school board to determine its transportation policy.

 The Committee considered revamping how transportation costs were provided to the school districts.
 However, as we looked at how SAU's and local school districts provide transportation to the students, we found transportation varied widely across the state.
 The Committee agreed to leave transportation to and from school within the adequate education formula.
 All students attending K-12 receive as part of the adequate education formula the same amount for transportation.
 We agreed to recommend updating RSA 189:6 to clearly state that the district has flexibility to determine its transportation policy.
 This requires amending RSA 189:6 to read: "The local school district may furnish transportation to all pupils in grades K-12."
 Within the adequate education formula, \$315 per student is provided for transportation.
 RSA 189:6 places stipulations on who shall be provided transportation and who may be provided transportation.
 Because each student receives transportation funding, this statute should be changed to allow the local school board to determine who is furnished with transportation.